 INLIVIAN is close to completing a RAD portfolio conversion with one community remaining in Public Housing; Dillehay Courts.
-INLIVIAN anticipates converting the operating subsidies of the 136 Dillehay units in 2020/2021.
-INLIVIAN is converting all of the Public Housing subsidies in Phase I (36 units) to the RAD PBV program and will use the RAD Transfer of Assistance to preserve these affordable units at other HDP owned communities.
+INLIVIAN anticipates converting the operating subsidies of the 136 Dillehay units in 2021/2022.
+INLIVIAN is converting all of the Public Housing subsidies in Phase I (36 units) to the RAD PBV program and will use the RAD Transfer of Assistance to preserve the 100 remaining affordable units at Dillehay, and at other HDP owned communities.